-Maternity leave in Ontario gives new mothers the time and protection they need to recover from childbirth and care for their baby.
+Maternity leave in Ontario gives pregnant employees the time and protection they need before and after childbirth, while parental leave gives new parents protected time away from work to care for their child.
 Under Ontario’s Employment Standards Act, 2000 (ESA), employees are entitled to job-protected leave, while Canada’s federal Employment Insurance (EI) program provides income support.

 If your employer refuses to follow these rules, changes your job while you’re away, or terminates you, Monkhouse Law Employment Lawyers can help you enforce your rights.